Flutter databases in 2023 – an overview

 Mobile databases: SQLite and SQLite alternatives for Android and iOS

-UPDATED 2023 A long time ago at Droidcon Berlin, we noticed a lot of questions around databases.
+A long time ago at Droidcon Berlin, we noticed a lot of questions around databases.
 Many people weren’t aware of SQLite alternatives and the differentiation between databases and Object-Relational Mappers (ORMs).
-Therefore, we followed up with an overview of the local database landscape (Edge Databases), which we maintain ever since.
-We just updated the comparison table in June 2023.
+Therefore, we followed up with an overview of the local database landscape (Edge Databases / On-device Databases), which we maintain ever since.
+We just updated the comparison table in October 2024 to reflect the recent deprecation of MongoDB Realm Atlas Device Sync, which also entails the end of maintenance for the open source Realm database.

-Why use a local database on mobile?
+Why use a local database on Mobile?

 There are some advantages associated with using a local database (Edge Database):

-• Always works: full offline modus for apps that depend on stored data
+• It always works: full offline modus for apps that depend on stored data

 • Speed: fast and predictable performance independent from network availability